-Why Lake Tahoe this 4th of July?
+Why Lake Tahoe This 4th of July?

 Why do so many people flock to Lake Tahoe on the 4th of July?
 Could it be the sandy beaches, food and drink specials, community events and fireworks shows?
 We think so.
-What sounds better than spending the 4th of July with friends on a nice sandy beach, mingling with the crowds till the sun recedes and the fireworks shows begin?
+What sounds better than spending the 4th of July with friends on a nice sandy beach, mingling with the crowds til the sun recedes and the fireworks shows begin?

 Are you coming up with a family or group of friends for this 4th of July?
 Lake Tahoe has a great selection of cabins and vacation rentals.